11-Day Highlights of South Africa

 DAY 03.
 Kruger National Park – Swaziland

 We rise early for a game drive and return for breakfast in the camp.
-Spend the rest of the morning in the game reserve and depart in the afternoon for the mountain Kingdom of Swaziland for a visit to the Ngwenya glass factory where all the items are hand made from recycled glass.
-After a drive through the capital, Mbabane, we continue to Mhlambanyatsi where we overnight in the mountains at Forester’s Arms.
+Spend the rest of the morning in the game reserve and depart in the afternoon for the mountain Kingdom of Swaziland for a visit to the Ngwenya glass factory, where all the items are hand made from recycled glass.
+After a drive through the capital, Mbabane, we continue to Mhlambanyatsi, where we overnight in the mountains at Forester’s Arms.

 DAY 04.
 Swaziland – Zululand – Private Reserve